our rehoming service

 Our goal is for the animal to stay with their human up until the very last day to provide comfort and companionship to their human.
 We often help in situations where a senior is moving into a retirement home or care facility due to declining health, a person has been diagnosed with a terminal illness or a person has unexpectedly passed away and the family is unable to adopt their pet.

-While we work to arrange second forever homes, the owner of the animal has the ultimate decision of who adopts their beloved pet.
-Our service is available in all Canadian provinces and territories.
-There are no costs associated with using our service or adopting from us.
+While we work to arrange second forever homes and vet each applicant, the owner of the animal has the ultimate decision of who adopts their beloved pet.

-To date, we have found more than 175 second forever homes across Canada.
+To date, we have found more than 250 second forever homes across Canada.

 application process